mqchen/taskhub/README.md

 const client = new Client({
   url: 'ws:server:port', // server url
-  clientName: 'mailer', // unique name
+  clientName: 'emailer', // unique name
   key: '---super-secret-key---'
 });

 client.sub('email/bulk:send', async (task) => {
   // Tell the hub this service will begin work on this task, so that it knows to wait.
   // Otherwise, the hub will assume a task is complete when all listening services has seen it, or timedout.
 (The timeout is short.)